Injured By A Medication Error in Georgia? Our Malpractice Attorneys Can Help

 - Failure to provide proper dosing instructions.

-- Failure to properly inform patient of possible side effects or interactions.
+- Failure to properly inform the patient of possible side effects or interactions.

 - Facility staff administering the wrong medication.

-Any time you or a loved one suffer an injury after receiving a medication, there are several steps you can take to protect your ability to hold the healthcare provider accountable.
+Any time you or a loved one suffer an injury after receiving medication, there are several steps you can take to protect your ability to hold the healthcare provider accountable.
 First, you need to keep all prescription medication bottles; to document all medications (prescription and over-the-counter) being taken at the time of injury; to maintain all written documentation regarding your condition and treatment; and to keep anything else that might help tell your story.
-Second, you need to seek the counsel of an experienced legal team, like The Champion Firm, P.C., to evaluate your case as soon as possible.
+Second, you need to seek the counsel of an experienced medication injury lawyer.
+Contact The Champion Firm, Personal Injury Attorneys, P.C., to evaluate your medication error case as soon as possible.
 Do not let a healthcare provider’s error be the end of your story.
+Call 404-948-4314 today.